-Host a "Community Success Stories" breakfast, coffee gathering or potluck luncheon as a thank you for dedicated GEAR UP partners, volunteers and parents.
-Consider inviting GEAR UP school administrators, teachers, parents, partners and student leaders, as well as local businesses, a service club or chamber of commerce and individuals from non-GEAR UP schools to discuss college access and the success that GEAR UP has had in your school district!
+Host a "Community Success Stories" breakfast, coffee gathering, or potluck luncheon as a thank you to dedicated GEAR UP partners, volunteers, and parents.
+Consider inviting GEAR UP school administrators, teachers, parents, partners, student leaders, local businesses, a service club or chamber of commerce, and individuals from non-GEAR UP schools to discuss college access and GEAR UP's success in your school district!